This is a review of PM PrepCast, an online 35-hour formal training program developed by Mr. Cornelius Fichtner.

 Their main focus is on the downloadable version of the PM PrepCast.
 They want you to download it to your device and watch it at your ease.

 This strategy was fine when the PM PrepCast was in audio format, and internet speed and availability was not good.
-However, the internet is now widely accessible and new issues have arose regarding storage on mobile devices, especially for iPhone and iPad users.
+However, the internet is now widely accessible and new issues have arisen regarding storage on mobile devices, especially for iPhone and iPad users.

-So I would like to see the PM PrepCast team focus more on the online version instead of the downloaded version while still offering the download as an alternative.
+I would like to see the PM PrepCast team focus more on the online version instead of the downloaded version while still offering the download as an alternative.

 Con #3: Session Duration

-In most cases the session duration is around thirty minutes, which I feel is too long.
+In most cases, the session duration is around thirty minutes, which I feel is too long.
 You might feel compelled to finish this video in one sitting because you may not want to leave it unfinished.

-Watching an educational video for more than ten minutes is not easy, boredom, real life, and unexpected events often get in the way.
+Watching an educational video for more than ten minutes is not easy, boredom, real life, distractions, and unexpected events often get in the way.

 Now we come to the pros.